 What scientific and economic evidence is there that the plan is putting the nation on the right path for economic growth, environmental protection, or both?

-The program is still coming together, but it promises to include prominent elected officials (including a member or two from Trump’s administration) and leaders from America’s energy industry.
-The panel discussions will address:
+The program included prominent elected officials (including two from Trump’s administration) and leaders from America’s energy industry.